SoftwareHeritage/swh-docs/docs/faq/index.rst

 We recommend you read the top links listed at from the :ref:`documentation home page
 <swh-docs>` in order: getting started,
-contributing, and architecture, as well as the data model.
+contributing, and architecture overview, as well as the data model.

 Where can I see the getting started guide for developers?
 ---------------------------------------------------------